dataloop-ai/AutoML/README.md

 Once you've finished editing your configs.json you're ready to begin!

-### Begin model and hyper-parameter search on a machine of your choice
+### Begin model & hyper-parameter search on a machine of your choice
 ```
 python zazutuner.py
 ```
-### Launch model and hyper-parameter search on Kubernetes via our remote Dataloop engine
+### Launch search on Kubernetes via our remote Dataloop engine
 ```
 python zazutuner.py --remote 1
 ```